Letztes Update: 20. Januar 2025

-The article explores why Linux is often faster than other operating systems, examining factors like process handling, resource management, and file system structure.
-It also discusses the role of the Linux kernel and highlights specific tasks where Linux's speed is most evident.
+The article explores why Linux is faster than other operating systems, highlighting its efficient process handling, resource management, unique file system structure, and the role of the Linux kernel.
+It also discusses specific tasks where Linux's speed is particularly noticeable.

 Hey there!
 I've been diving into the world of operating systems and came across a recurring topic: the Linux speed advantage.
 I'm curious about what makes Linux faster than other operating systems.
 Is it something about the way Linux handles processes?
 Or maybe it's related to how Linux manages resources?
 I've heard that Linux has a different file system structure; could this be a factor in its speed advantage?
 Also, how does the Linux kernel contribute to this speed?
 Lastly, are there specific tasks where the Linux speed advantage is more noticeable?
 Looking forward to your insights!